indratanusaha/indratanusaha.github.io/_posts/2025-11-01-my-blog-post.md

 Despair & numbing ourselves to it won't lead us anywhere.
 What if the numbness induced by extreme despair is another perverse manifestation of last-stage capitalism, where even despair becomes a product?
 Is this already not happening?
 What do therapists & psychologists (mainstream) exist for, if not to normalize people to numbness & desensitization?

-Refer to this quote from Erich Fromm (The Sane Society), "Many psychiatrists and psychologists refuse to entertain the idea that society as a whole may be lacking in sanity.
-They hold that the problem of mental health in a society is only that of the number of 'unadjusted' individuals, and not of a possible unadjustment of the culture itself." & go down the rabbit hole of research for reaching truth.
-Then sit with the emotional discomfort.
-Feel it fully.
-Don't look for an escape.
+Erich Fromm wrote in The Sane Society (2013), "Many psychiatrists and psychologists refuse to entertain the idea that society as a whole may be lacking in sanity.
+They hold that the problem of mental health in a society is only that of the number of 'unadjusted' individuals, and not of a possible unadjustment of the culture itself."

+That is where we are.
+A civilization that numbed itself into submission calls the few who still feel insane.
+Sit with that discomfort.
+Let it burn through the layers of numbness.
+Do not escape it.

-The internal flame that burns within you now may be the only light left for you & the world.
+The flame you feel within now may be the only light left, not just for you, but for the world & everyone in it.